 Conference costs can include registration fees.

-You can also ask for costs to cover caring responsibilities if you attend a conference or research meeting.
+You can also ask for costs to cover caring responsibilities if you attend a conference.
 This includes childcare and any other caring responsibility you have, provided:

 - Wellcome is paying your salary

 - the conference is directly related to your research

 - the caring costs are over and above what you'd normally pay for care